 Kinesiology and Athletics & Visual & Performing Arts

 The Kinesiology, Athletics, and Dance & Visual and Performing Arts division provides a service program designed to accommodate all students through physical activity courses, health education courses, intramural sports, and intercollegiate athletics.
 Visual and Performing Arts has programs forstudents interested in performing on the stage or creating graphics and animations on the computer.

 The Language Arts and Academic Development division includes many of the core areas of the humanities.
 Disciplines include foreign languages (Chinese, French, German, Latin and Chinese), communication, composition, creative writing, deaf studies, English, English as a second language, forensics, journalism, and reading.

 Math and Sciences

-The Math, Science and Engineering division provides students with a broad selection of courses in the sciences and mathematics to serve as a foundation for transfer to four-year universities and increasing one’s own understanding.
+The Math and Sciences division provides students with a broad selection of courses in the sciences and mathematics to serve as a foundation for transfer to four-year universities and increasing one’s own understanding.
 Disciplines include Mathematics, Physical Sciences, and Life and Natural Sciences.